 It’s a Small (Warehousing) World

 A manager’s job is never done.
-There is always a cause to undertake or situation to help control.
+There is always a cause to undertake or a situation to help control.
 I should know, I was a warehouse manager for a day.

 Why was my tenure so short?
 Well, it was because my “job” consisted of directing some employees with whom I shared a unique bond….my children.
 We were working in General Mills Lift, Load & Haul distribution center at the Scott Family Amazeum, which provided a fantastic showcase for them to see just what efforts and machinations go into getting each and every package out to its destination.